Best movie plot holes of 1981

 Plot hole: Considering the incredibly elaborate plans Maddy makes to have her husband murdered after having him sign a will she knows is invalid so he dies intestate and she - as his widow - gets his entire fortune, you'd think she would have worked out one little fact - Edmund Walker does not die intestate.
 It is established in the film that the dud will written by Ned Racine replaces a previous, valid will which bequeaths half his fortune to his niece Heather.
 When Racine's will is declared invalid under Florida law the previous will takes precedence and Heather and Maddy split the fortune.
 In no way will Maddy get the lot.

 Plot hole: When Indy and Sallah visit the gentleman who translates the staff headpiece for them we hear the staff should be "six cadams high."
 Indy replies, "About 72 inches."
 Then, turning the headpiece over, "Wait - take back one cadam to honor the Hebrew God whose ark this is."
+It's definitely referring to the staff length - Indy says afterwards "Their staff is too long."
 So, about five feet now, right?
 But, when Indy goes to the map room the staff is much taller than him.
 If the staff is about five feet high, Indy would be around three feet tall.
 (00:48:25 - 00:53:05)

 Plot hole: Bond makes a huge tactical error after diving to the St. Georges.
 He knows the Russians and their operatives are after the ATAC.
 The ATAC itself is expendable to Britain, since it has a self-destruct mechanism that under proper procedure would have been set off when the ship sank.
 So why is Bond trying to retrieve it?
 Because he disarms the self-destruct, he actually allows Kristatos to get his hands on it, forcing Bond to track it down again and, to stop the Russians from getting it, HE DESTROYS IT!
 So why doesn't Bond, instead of disarming the self destruct, set a timed charge or toss a grenade in the room to destroy the ATAC while its at the bottom of the sea?
 The answer is, of course, that if Bond destroys the ATAC before the bad guys can get at it, the movie's over.
 Even so, at the end, when Bond finally does destroy the ATAC, he tells Gogol it's "detente.
 You don't have it.
 I don't have it."
 Clever line, but it reinforces the fact that the British don't need it.
 They can build another one.Vader47000